Youth Empowered To Succeed

 Participating in these workshops and programs benefits the youth by learning new strategies and techniques, developing and refining communication skills, building confidence and wisdom, expanding social connections, serving the community, and ultimately shaping future leaders and helping them to reach their full potential.
 To date, we have held four workshops, three special events, and five training exercises for youth.
 On a regular basis we are in search of educational and informational opportunities for our students.

-With dedicated community partners, we have developed and implemented workshops and programs specifically for youth on topics such as Leadership, Exploring Creativity Through Art, Saying No to Drugs, Saying No to Bullying, Job Skills, Teen Cuisine, Etiquette, Recycling, and Yoga.
+With dedicated community partners, we have developed and implemented workshops and programs specifically for youth on topics such as Leadership, Exploring Creativity Through Art, Saying No to Drugs, Saying No to Bullying, Job Skills, Teen Cuisine, Hygiene, Etiquette, Recycling, Yoga, and Science, Technology, Engineering, Art, and Math (STEAM).
 Other organizations and agencies that have participated in this collaboration include Oklahoma Works, Wagoner 4H Club, Wagoner Fire Department, Wagoner Health Department, Wagoner Community Hospital, Wagoner Police Department, Wagoner Public Library, Wagoner Arts Alliance, Wagoner Elks Lodge (#2838), various local churches, private citizens, and others.

 In August 2019, our YES Program received the Oklahoma Turning Point Council Healthy Champion Award for contributing to health improvement and quality of life in the community through strategic partnerships and/or coalition efforts.
-We attended the Annual Conference and were recognized and presented with an award.
+We attended the Oklahoma Turning Point Council Annual Conference and were recognized and presented with an award.
 YES is truly a collaborative effort and we continue to partner with organizations to provide area children and families with the best services and programs possible.
-We are grateful to all of our community partners and look forward to continuing to add additional workshops and services to better prepare our youth to be their best.
+We are grateful to all of our community partners and look forward to continuing to add additional workshops, programs, and services to better prepare our youth to excel and reach their full potential.